-Since the beginning of 2018, Bayer has been (on request) offering non-commercial access to full study reports upon which the summaries are based for crop protection products.
+Since the beginning of 2018, Bayer has been offering non-commercial access to full study reports for crop protection products on request.

-As of April 2020, we have provided full access to the USDA and FDA regulatory submission documents and product safety summaries concerning our commercialized GM crops.
-Bayer will begin offering non-commercial access (on request) to GM crop study reports at a later date.
+Since June 2020, we are providing non-commercial access to the USDA and FDA regulatory submission documents and product safety summaries concerning our commercialized GM crops.
+Non-commercial access to GM crop study reports can be requested.

 The disclosure of safety study data is a continuous process, starting with active substances registered in the EU and some other countries.
 The documents submitted as part of the EU registration process cover more than 90% of the studies performed on active substances globally.

 Since 2017, study summaries for many active substances and many representative products (formulations) have been made available online.
-In early 2018, we started to enable non-commercial access (upon request) to the full study reports that the summaries are based on.
-This will be a continuous process.
+In early 2018, we started to enable non-commercial access to the full study reports that the summaries are based on upon request.

-In case you are interested in safety studies for active substances or products which are on the market but not yet available on our Transparency platform, please send your request to email@example.com.
+In case you are interested in safety studies for active substances or products which are on the market but not yet available on our Transparency platform, please get in touch with us by filling this request form.
 We will respond as soon as possible.

-We do not redact information needed to assess the safety of our products.
+We do not obscure the information needed to assess the safety of our products.

-We redact information relating to sensitive trade secrets such as manufacturing processes, formulations, or other details which could be commercially misused.
-This type of information is under special protection under applicable laws (like Art.
+We also redact information relating to sensitive trade secrets such as manufacturing processes, formulations, or other details which could be commercially misused.
+This type of information is protected under applicable laws (like Art.
 63 EU 1107/2009) and therefore called by law Confidential Business Information (CBI).

-You will be granted a license to use one copy of the respective document.
-Any distribution, reproduction or publication requires the consent of Bayer AG (or its respective affiliate).
-Any use of the document or its content for regulatory or any other commercial purpose is prohibited and constitutes a violation of the underlying license agreement.
-For further details please see the Terms and Conditions for Access to Crop Protection Study Documents.
+You will be granted a license to use one copy of the respective document under our Terms and Conditions for Access to Crop Protection and/or GM seeds and traits Study Documents.
+Any use of the document or its content for regulatory and/or commercial purpose is prohibited and constitutes a violation of the underlying license agreement.

 Bayer actively seeks scientific collaboration and encourages you to get in touch with us.
 Bayer is interested in collaborating with scientists to advance research in the fields of agronomics and public health.